 Ov D. Slayden

-Another area of interest for the Slayden lab is endometriosis, a disease in which endometrium-like lesions exist at sites outside the uterus.
-Like women, rhesus macaques develop endometriosis, and Dr. Slayden's laboratory is investigating the effects of estrogen and estrogen antagonists on ectopic endometrium in rhesus macaques.
-In recent studies conducted in collaboration with Dr. Laura Greenberg, M.D., and Jeffrey Jensen M.D., Slayden and colleagues have demonstrated that both macaque and human endometriosis can be engrafted into immunodeficient mice to provide a unique model for the evaluation of anti-endometriotic therapies on the human disease.
+Another area of interest for the Slayden lab is endometriosis.
+Endometriosis is defined as a disorder in which endometrium-like lesions exist at sites outside the uterus.
+Like women, macaques and baboons develop endometriosis, and Dr. Slayden's laboratory is investigating the effects of endometriosis on cyclic changes in the reproductive tract.
+Dr. Slayden and colleagues have demonstrated that both nonhuman primate and human endometriosis can be engrafted into immunodeficient mice to provide a unique model for the evaluation of anti-endometriotic therapies on the human disease.

-Ov Daniel Slayden is an assistant scientist in the Division of Reproductive Sciences at ONPRC and has a joint appointment in the Department of Obstetrics and Gynecology in the School of Medicine, OHSU.
+Ov Daniel Slayden is an Associate Scientist in the Division of Reproductive Sciences at ONPRC and has joint appointments in the Department of Obstetrics and Gynecology, and in Physiology and Pharmacology in the School of Medicine, OHSU.
+Dr. Slayden is a co-Investigator and Scientific Director of the Oregon Permanent Contraception Research Center.
 He received his B.A. and M.A. degrees in Biology from Sonoma State University, and earned a Ph.D. in Biochemistry and Animal Science at Oregon State University.
 Dr. Slayden moved to the Center in1991 after being awarded a Reproductive Biology Training Fellowship through the Department of Physiology at OHSU.

 Keator CS, Lindner JR, Belcik JT, Bishop CV, Slayden OD.
-Contrast-enhancedultrasound reveals real-time spatial changes in vascular perfusion during earlyimplantation in the macaque uterus.
-Fertil Steril, 95:1316-21., 12011.
-PMC3070443.
+(2011) Contrast-enhanced ultrasound reveals real-time spatial changes in vascular perfusion during early implantation in the macaque uterus.
+Fertil Steril 95:1316-1321.
+PMC3070443

 See a full listing of Dr. Slayden's publications